Upland Bird Hunting

 BLM and State Lands

 Another opportunity area, particularly for the two prairie grouse, are the numerous BLM and State Lands.
-These can be identified from the Montana topographic atlases (Landmark is best), but I prefer to also have the BLM Montana Recreation Access Guide maps, which give much better detail.
-The easiest place to get these maps is the Regional BLM Office in Lewistown (406) 538-1900 or from any of the three local sporting goods stores identified below.
+These can be identified from the Montana topographic atlases, but it is helpful to also have the BLM Montana Recreation Access Guide maps, which give much better detail.
+The easiest place to get these maps is the Regional BLM Office in Lewistown (406) 538-1900 or from the local sporting goods store.

-I’ve often found that the land maps at SVC.mt.gov/msl/mtcadastral are helpful in identifying owners and property boundaries.
-An excellent new hard copy land ownership atlas for Fergus County is available from the Fergus County Weed Department (406) 535-3970.
+I’ve often found that the land maps available on the Montana Cadastral website are helpful in identifying owners and property boundaries.
+An excellent land ownership atlas for Fergus County is available from the Fergus County Weed Department (406) 535-3970.